 I know that, sometimes, there isn’t a substitute for physically picking up a product and inspecting it in person.
-If you would prefer to head into a store near you, we have included a list of places below that can point you in the right direction.
+If you would prefer to find CBD locally, we have included a list of places below that can point you in the right direction.

 Great places to start your search include vape stores, head shops, and natural health outlets.